Marshall2019/CSClassNotes/autoDrivingQ2.md

 ### (b)

+Low importance is required.

+Trolley Problem doesn't have a solution until now, because different ethical rules have different answers on that.
+It's quite hard for a computer to think about that.

+It's ambigious whether computer should pay any ethical responsibilities, because computers needs to have a mind to make ethical decisions.
+As Yuval Noah Harari states, we still don't know what mind is, and it's a important topic for research.
+We don't know whether computer have a mind to pay responsibilities, so we don't know whether to blame the consequence of each decision or not.

+CNN follows the training input of human drivers.
+A rational decision is to let the human drivers to be as ethical as possible, and let CNN mimic the ethical decisions.

-# 4) what is a question for this year’s case study that uses the same why (rationale or connection)?
+## 4) what is a question for this year’s case study that uses the same why (rationale or connection)?

 ## References